 “Ted?
 You said Ted?”
-Glory’s legs folded beneath her like cardboard.
+Glory’s legs folded beneath her like thin pieces of cardboard.

 “This is his daughter,” the girl continued.
 “Would you have him call me?
 The number is Davenport 5-9343.”
 The line went dead.

 “Come right away, Glory,” he said.
 “I’m so sorry.
 So very sorry.
-I did everything I could to try to save him.
-Oh, and you should know that the sheriff is here and wishes to have a word.”
+I did everything I could to try to save him … Oh, and the sheriff is here and wishes to have a word.”

 ~ by Janine Gleason